 - Identified security requirements as a common set of target outcomes, while enabling departments to define the approach for achieving the outcome

-- The Biological Sciences Division (BSD) of the University of Chicago (UoC) implemented the NIST Cybersecurity Framework to help define a consistent, risk-informed, cybersecurity program across all 23 departments within the division.
+- The Biological Sciences Division (BSD) of the University of Chicago (UoC) implemented the NIST Cybersecurity Framework to help define a consistent, risk-informed, cybersecurity program across all of its 23 departments.

-- The BSD has been a leader in science and research since UoC was founded in 1890.
-With over 5,000 faculty and staff within the division, it is one of the largest within the university.
-BSD supports basic research, clinical research, education, and patient care.
-The BSD supports an array of information technology resources that enable faculty, staff and students to advance their research and education.
-This support is supplied through a decentralized model using local Information Technology staff, hired to fulfill specific departments’ technology needs.
+- BSD supports an array of information technology resources that enable faculty, staff and students to advance their research and education.
+This support is supplied through a decentralized model using local Information Technology (IT) staff, hired to fulfill specific departments’ technology needs.

-- BSD’s model provides departments with the agility to support research projects with unique Information Technology requirements.
-However, autonomous Information Technology resources within departments, each with its own management and governance processes, results in the following security challenges:
+- BSD’s model provides departments with the agility to support research projects with unique IT requirements.
+However, autonomous IT resources within departments, each with its own management and governance processes, results in security challenges:

 - duplication of effort.

 - BSD is required to implement and comply with many cybersecurity requirements and regulations including HIPAA, FedRAMP, and many unique security requirements mandated through federal grants received by the university.